dev-protocol/initto/src/posts/what-is-protocol.md

 Dev Protocol enables people to monetize open assets such as OSS, Open Access, etc. It is a kind of function that replaces arrangements like “Alice pays X dollars for Bob” mentioned in the previous chapter.

-The difference between open assets and mugs sold at an online shop is that people cannot receive payment as a compensation for the service of open assets.
+The difference between open assets and mugs sold at an online shop is that people cannot receive payment as compensation for the service of open assets.
 Creators of open source software release these high value pieces of technology with good intentions, knowing full well that they will have to earn their living from another source of income.
 There is a disconnect between the ease of using such software, and how to fund it.
 Imagine if there was an ecosystem where everyone was rewarded monetarily for participating in creating/funding.

 Conventionally, the biggest chance for monetization that people can rely on with open assets was donation.
 Donation itself is one of the greatest protocols.
 However, we thought it inappropriate that open assets rely on a single protocol.
 That’s why we developed Dev Protocol.